bayanfuad/reading-notes/class03.md

 # What does .map() return?

-new array with the same length as the original array
+new array with the same length of the original array

 # If I want to loop through an array and display each value in JSX, how do I do that in React?
 -use the {}